Can We Take a Joke?: Film festivals

 The film was premiered November 13, 2015 at the IFC Center in New York City as part of the DOC NYC film festival.
 Those in attendance included featured subjects Gilbert Gottfried, Karith Foster, and Greg Lukianoff as well as director Ted Balaker, producer Courtney Moorehead Balaker, co-producer Zach Weissmueller and executive producers Phil Harvey and A.C.
 Bushnell.

 In addition, Can We Take a Joke? was screened at Sun Valley Film Festival, Sarasota Film Festival, Anthem Film Festival, RiverRun Film Festival, and Indie Street Film Festival.

 Distributed by Samuel Goldwyn Films.
 Distribution focused on digital, cable and Vimeo On Demand outlets, but included a small theatrical run in Los Angeles, New York City, and Arlington, Virginia.
 The theatrical release date was July 29, 2016 and the film's digital release (August 3, 2016) was selected to highlight the 50th anniversary of the death of Lenny Bruce, a central figure in the film.

 Controversial screening at Lawrence University

 A screening of Can We Take a Joke? was held at Lawrence University, a liberal arts college in Appleton, Wisconsin.
 Students for Free Thought on campus held a screening of Can We Take a Joke? as a way to start a discussion about free speech on campus.
 During the screening, many students began yelling, expressing distaste for the film.
 Co-founder of Students for Free Thought, Chris Wand, was pleased that the film started a conversation on campus.

 The Lawrence student government voted against recognizing Students for Free Thought as an official university club.

-Director/Producer Ted Balaker later wrote an article about the Lawrence University screening.
+Director and producer Ted Balaker later wrote an article about the Lawrence University screening.